Expert Interview with Journalist & Editor in Mental Health Davia Sills:

 K: Wow.
 I imagine that once you gave birth to your blog post, to your poem, to whatever expressive piece of content you make, that there is a great way to step away from that and do nothing?

-D: Once you’ve created something and you want to step back and do nothing, I recommend a couple of things: Because I’m a creative writing person, I like creative writing.
+D: Once you’ve created something and you want to step back and do nothing, take intentional breaks.
+I also recommend a couple of things: Because I’m a creative writing person, I like creative writing.
 You can also try a writing prompt if you want something a little more directed.
 For instance, imagine you’re in a coffee shop and the person that you either, most or least want to talk to at that moment comes in.
 What happens next?
 Things like that can be a great boost for your creativity.
 Also consider things that are simple as going for a walk.
 Creative people throughout time have gone on long walks to help give their brains the time to both take in the natural beauty around them and to refocus on what’s actually there outside to get inspiration.
 So doing something simple like taking a walk can be very helpful, especially if you live somewhere where there’s some nature around.
 Sometimes you live in a city, and that’s not possible, but there are parks that you can walk by.
 You also could think about something that you’ve always wanted to try and haven’t tried.
 You could pick up an instrument, or you could just turn on your favorite song and dance to it for a couple of minutes.

 The important thing is that you’re feeling the value is not on what you’re doing, but on who you are, because we spend so much of our time doing, and sometimes it’s important to just be